VISA REGIME

 Citizens of the Republic of Serbia entering the Republic of Slovenia need to have a travel document valid for at least three months after the planned date for leaving the territory of this EU member state.
 Travellers that do not meet this criterion will be returned from the border.

 Holders of biometric passports of the Republic of Serbia do not require a visa for a stay of up to 90 days during a period of six months.
-A visa is not required for emergency travel documents in case of loss of passport.
-The visa-free regime does not apply to holders of travel documents issued by the Coordination Directorate of the Ministry of the Interior of the Republic of Serbia.

 The Republic of Slovenia has 64 international border crossings, the most important ones with Italy: Škofije, Fernetiči, with Austria: Šentilj, Karavanke, with Hungary: Dolga Vas, Hodoš, and with Croatia: Obrežje, Zavrč, Gruškovje, Vinica, Sečovlje.

-There is customs and police control at the outside borders of Schengen (with Croatia), while in the interior borders only occasional police control is present.
+There is customs and police control at the outside borders of Schengen, while in the interior borders only occasional police control is present.
 For staying in the Republic of Slovenia, if the traveller is not travelling through a tourist agency or does not have a statement of guarantee, the amount they need to have for each planned day of stay is EUR 70.
 For minors travelling with a parent or guardian the amount is EUR 35.

 Money and securities in amounts over EUR 10,000 need to be declared to the customs authorities, and evidence of the origin of the money is required.
 The import of lower amounts is permitted without declarations, but the customs authorities are authorised to request evidence of the origin of money in case of suspicion.